trskop/command-wrapper/README.md

     useful Dhall library [`command-wrapper/dhall/CommandWrapper`
     ](command-wrapper/dhall/CommandWrapper/).

 *   Command line completion for Bash, Fish, and Zsh.
+Subcommands adhering to Subcommand Protocol get command line completion and help integration for free.
+No need to load/source any additional scripts.

 *   Subcommands can be written in any language, they just need to respect Subcommand Protocol (described in [`command-wrapper-subcommand-protocol(7)` ](command-wrapper/man/command-wrapper-subcommand-protocol.7.md) manual page).

-*   Subcommands adhering to Subcommand Protocol get command line completion and help integration for free.

 *   Subcommand skeletons for Bash and Haskell.
 Subcommands in those languages can leverage libraries provided by Command Wrapper.